-While in Guatemala I spent time with Chelsea and Ana from the Heart of Travel, who really embodies what it is to travel ethically through their company.
+While in Guatemala I spent time with Chelsea and Ana from the Heart of Travel, a company that really embodies what it is to travel ethically.
 Because of this, I asked them if they would write a guest post highlighting some of the issues and we can ensure we are being part of the solution, not part of the problem.

 The Heart of Travel

 The Heart of Travel was born out of Chelsea and Ana’s shared vision to bring a different approach to tourism in Latin America.
 They wanted to dispel certain myths about Guatemala and its neighbors.
 These views have been damaging to their global reputation.
 And subsequently to their tourism sector and economy.